 Sydney is undoubtedly one of the most beautiful cities in the world to travel to.
 It is a major destination for millions of tourists from south-east Asia as well as Europe escaping from cold winters and looking for beautiful warm beaches.
 The land down under attracts hundreds of young backpackers and working holidaymakers to the city.
-The city offers good work opportunities as there is a lot of business activity all through the year.
+The city offers good work opportunities as there is a lot of business activity all throughout the year.

 Advance bookings on Hotels are highly recommended as the hotel rates in Sydney can be quite expensive.
-A taxi ride from the Sydney International Airport to Sydney City cost from AUD 40-50.
+A taxi ride from the Sydney International Airport to Sydney City cost AUD 40-50.
 A train ticket from Sydney Airport to Central Station is approximately AUD 20.
 If you are carrying bags, it is highly recommended to use one of the following services:

 - Shared Sydney Airport Transfers (SYD) for Sydney

 - Private Sydney Airport Transfers (SYD) for Sydney